plopcas/retrolog/content/posts/continuous-performance-assessment.md

 ---
 ![image](/images/continuous-performance-assessment.png)

-Have you ever struggled evaluating the performace of your direct reports?
+Have you ever struggled evaluating the performance of your direct reports?
 Or have you been surprised in your performance evaluation meeting with your manager?
 In this post I'll explain a different approach and will give you some tips and guidelines to implement it yourself.

 <!--more-->